selfdriven-services/selfdriven-tel/docs/pages/actuate-unity-network-onboarding-facilitator.md

 ---

 ### Summary

-- Operators earn most because they are actively running services
+- Operators earn the greater percentage of the rewards because they are actively running services
 - Actuation Facilitators earn by onboarding and supporting operators

-### Purpose
-This model is designed to:
-- reward active contribution
-- support operator onboarding

 ### Next Steps
 - [Register Expression of Interest](https://forms.gle/mMpCXBjM76ycKwpx6)